Skip to main content

 \begin{equation*} 0 \to H^2(M/K) \to H^2(L/K) \to H^2(L/M) \end{equation*}

-from Corollary 4.2.16 implies that \(\#H^2(L/K) \leq \#H^2(M/K) \#H^2(L/M) = [M:K][L:M] = [L:K]\text{.}\)
+\begin{equation*} \#H^2(L/K) \leq \#H^2(M/K) \#H^2(L/M) = [M:K][L:M] = [L:K]\text{.} \end{equation*}

-To complete the proof that \(H^2(L/K)\) is cyclic of order \([L:K]\text{,}\) it now suffices to produce a cyclic subgroup of order \([L:K]\text{.}\)
+To complete the proof that \(H^2(L/K)\) is cyclic of order \([L:K]\text{,}\) it now suffices to produce a cyclic subgroup of order \([L:K]\text{.}\) We do this by comparing with an unramified extension of the same degree.

 Proof.